 Last but not least, you can let your hair grow out and cut off the length of the hair from where the Balayage starts.
 This is a fool-proof way and it doesn’t require going to the salon to get a complete hair dye change.
 This is also the least damaging process of changing up the Balayage.
 You can get creative with the hairstyles and go for a shorter length.

 There you have it!
-These tips will help you to change a Balayage look that you are not into anymore, or it is just growing out and it’s time you change it already by heading to a balayage salon Bethesda.
+These tips will help you to change a Balayage look that you are not into anymore, or it is just growing out and it’s time you change it already by heading to a balayage salon Potomac.